City-of-Helsinki/kerrokantasi-ui/README.md

 The plugins are installed in `assets/plugins`.
 By default, kerrokantasi-ui expects to find them in `assets/plugins` URL prefix.
 The development server serves that path, but you can also use a web server of your choice for this.
+For server insllations, the plugin fetcher supports downloading the plugins to a directory specified on the command line (`yarn run fetch-plugins /srv/my-kerrokantasi-plugins`).

 It is also possible to change the paths that kerrokantasi-ui will search for specific plugins.
 See `src/shared_config.json`, which is the configuration source for both the plugin fetcher script and the UI itself.
 After changing the paths therein, you can run the plugin fetcher and it will place the plugins to those directories.
+Note that specifying path on the command line overrides the path specified in shared_config.json.